-Table 4 presents estimates of the payoff to schooling and the estimated coefficients for the YSM variables from the separate analyses undertaken for the UK, Ireland, Canada and Australia/New Zealand.
+Table 5 presents estimates of the payoff to schooling and the estimated coefficients for the YSM variables from the separate analyses undertaken for the UK, Ireland, Canada and Australia/New Zealand.
 For the UK and Canada, where sample sizes are relatively large, the negative assimilation effect is alive and well, and there is evidence for an intensification over time.
-A similar pattern is evident for the much smaller sample of immigrants from Australian and New Zealand.
-The coefficient on duration in the linear specification is negative, although not statistically significant.7
+A similar pattern is evident for the much smaller sample of immigrants from Australian and New Zealand, especially in 1980 and 1990.
+The coefficient on duration in the quadratic specification is negative and significant, and in the linear specification is negative, although not statistically significant, in the somewhat larger sample in 2000 (1,250 observations).